ionic-team/stencil-site/src/docs/guides/prerendering.md

   - dgautsch
 ---

-# Prerendering
+# Static Site Generation and Prerendering

-One of the benefits of Stencil is that it allows for prerendering of your web components.
+One of the benefits of Stencil is that it allows for prerendering of your web components, which in the end can be used as a Static Site Generator (SSG).
 Prerendering generates static HTML files at build time that can then be served to the browser and asynchronously hydrated on the client-side.

-For an example of what this looks like, right-click on this page and hit the View Page Source option.
+For an example of what this looks like, right-click on this very page and hit the View Page Source option of `stenciljs.com/docs/prerendering`.
 You'll notice this page does not require any external JavaScript or CSS files for the first paint.

 ## Benefits